bitter-brain/bitter-brain/README.md

 ---

 ### 🚀 About Me
-Building modern web apps with a focus on performance, clean architecture, and SPA development.
+Building modern web apps with a focus on performance, clean architecture and SPA development.

 ---